eifr/Vigilo/README.md

-# Vigilo
+# 📸 Vigilo

+*"Vigilo"* is Latin for "I watch over," which perfectly describes this portable security camera app.

-This is a portable security camera app built with Preact and Vite.
-It utilizes computer vision and image processing libraries to provide its core functionality.
+Turn any device with a camera into a portable security system! 🛡️ This slick web app is built with Preact and Vite, leveraging powerful computer vision to keep an eye on things for you.

-## Installation
+## 🚀 Installation

 1. Clone the repository:
     ```bash